ReSuKiii/letmeplay/README.md

 With LetMePlay, you can now achieve that new top play on Harumachi Clover 3 mods without any problems! (except for skill issues, probably).

+But why not simply put dnd on discord ?
+Because i want notifications when i'm playing, just not while i'm playing  !

 ## Installation

 Simply download the folder, extract it, click on the .exe, and... that's it!

 ## Notes

+- It only mute discord while playing a map (check if you're playing a map every 3 seconds), not when the game is launched !
 - The program will notify you that it is running and will automatically close itself when you exit osu (no notification for the last part).
 - **Note:** Only works on Windows.
 If you know how to make it work for other OS, please message me on Twitter.